An operational continuum limit of quantum combs: The continuous process tensor framework

-In general, this will be hard to compute -- much like the generic positivity-checking of even MPOs is NP-hard~\cite{Kliesch_2014}.
+\end{definition} In general, this condition will be hard to check -- much like the generic positivity-checking of even MPOs is NP-hard~\cite{Kliesch_2014}.
 A possible heuristic for verifying the negative, however, would be to solve the minimisation